Riverside Lawyer Guides You Through the Legal Process of Separation

 These issues can be litigated in court or decided through a marital separation agreement (MSA).
 A California separation agreement may cover all disputed issues including the financial responsibility for debt accrual during separation.
 You will also be able to decide which property is shared (marital property), and therefore split, and which property is separately owned.
 An MSA is not required before separating, but creating one can be considerably less stressful and less expensive than litigating your separation.

-Trust an experienced Riverside divorce attorney to help you with your separation
+Trust an experienced Riverside separation attorney to help you with your separation

 A separation can be as emotionally stressful and overwhelming as a divorce, so it makes sense to seek skilled legal representation to successfully resolve every issue in your separation.
 As a Certified Family Law Specialist, attorney Julie M. Hill at the Law Offices of Julie M. Hill can provide valuable and compassionate legal advice.
 Call our office today at 888-860-6519 or contact us online to discuss your California legal separation.